 In Nashville, Tennessee, on December 5, 1983, Toronto selected him in the Rule 5 draft as one of their two selections on the day.
 The Indians made a selection of their own, picking pitcher Tom Waddell off of the roster of the Richmond Braves.

 The Indians, meanwhile, headed deeper into their offseason with Toby Harrah as the team’s third baseman.
 They had also picked up a young prospective replacement for Harrah at the hot corner when they acquired Brook Jacoby and outfielder Brett Butler on October 21st from Atlanta as the players to be named later from the two clubs’ trade on August 28th that shipped starter Len Barker and $150,000 cash to the Braves.

 Harrah, who played in all 162 games and was an All-Star for the Tribe in 1982, saw his numbers and games played decline in 1983 and was 35 years old.
 The Indians packaged him with a player to be named later (Rick Browne) and sent the veteran to the New York Yankees in February for George Frazier, Otis Nixon, and Guy Elston.
-Jacoby took over the job, one he held in the city through the rest of the decade.
+Jacoby took over the job, one that he held in the city through the rest of the decade.

 Gruber made the Blue Jays’ Major League team out of spring training.
-He debuted for the Blue Jays at home on April 20th, 1984, but was playing hurt.
-Near the end of the spring camp, he dislocated his right index finger trying to steal a base and, despite being able to reset the finger, was having difficulties throwing or swinging without pain.
+He debuted for the Blue Jays at home on April 20, 1984, but was playing hurt.
+Near the end of the spring camp, he dislocated his right index finger trying to steal a base and, despite being able to reset the finger, he was having difficulties throwing or swinging without pain.